RobotExMachina/Machina.NET/docs/DEV - Revisions.md

 ```

+## BUILD 1210
+- [ ]

 ## BUILD 1209
-- [ ] Point is now Vector:
+- [x] Point is now Vector:
     - [x] All internal instances of Point have been changed to Vector
-    - [ ] There is still a new Point class.
+    - [x] There is still a new Point class.
 This is just for the sake of the public API, for the sake of presenting a _perceied difference_ between a location and a direction.
 This is just cosmetic, everything is Vectors internally...

 ## BUILD 1208
 - [x] Euler Angles --> Rename to YawPitchRoll